 What is the best time to visit Machu Picchu?

-The best time to visit Machu Picchu is typically April, May, and September, when weather stability combines with moderate crowds and better ticket availability.
+The best time to visit Machu Picchu is typically April, May, and September, when weather stability combines with moderate crowds, better ticket availability, and greater flexibility when choosing entry circuits.

 When Is the Best Time to Visit Machu Picchu?